ipobobo66/MasterThesis/README.md

         ├──pics/
             ├── .png and .jpg files for the thesis
 ├── Qiskit setup and demos/
-├── dump/
+    ├── Q programming - IBM
+        ├── Basics of qiskit with circuits, gates, measurements -- .ipynb ├── TNReason Demos
+        ├── Notebooks for demonstrating TNReason nomenclature and module workflows -- .ipynb ├── Tutorials
+        ├── The two primitives together in a collective of notebooks showcasing the fit and possibilities with basic demos and assignments -- .ipynb
-└── thesis formatting/
+├── thesis formatting/
+    ├── the complete fileset for the thesis formatting in use.
+Also included in '/PPT folder/THESIS/' ├── dump/
+    ├── dump files -- soon to be deleted

 ```

-- The **main manuscript and formatted thesis** lives under `thesis formatting`.
+- **Codes and jupyter notebooks** are under `KBtoTN` folder (as in Knowledge Base to Tensor Networks).
+- The **fileset for the thesis formatting** is included under `thesis formatting` as well as within `/PPT folder/THESIS/`.
-- **Code & demos** are in `Qiskit setup and demos` & possibly in `HUBOQUBO` / `KBtoTN`.
+- **Demos** are in `Qiskit setup and demos` & possibly in `HUBOQUBO` / `KBtoTN`.
-- **Presentations** are in the `PPT folder`.
+- **Presentations, main manuscript and formatted thesis** are in the `PPT folder`.
 - **Supporting references** are stored in `Bibliography`.

 ---

 ## Setup & Requirements

-If someone else wants to run your code or view the notebooks, here are likely steps / requirements:
+Steps / requirements for running the code and generating quantum circuits from TNReason suitable knowledge bases (propositional logical formulas):

-1. Install Python (version used in this work, e.g., 3.x)
+1. Install Python (version used in this work: 3.9.x)
 2. Use a virtual environment (venv or conda)
-3. Install dependencies, probably including `qiskit`, `numpy`, `scipy`, perhaps other QUBO solvers or quantum platforms
+3. Install dependencies, probably including `qiskit`, `numpy`, `scipy` and of course `TNReason`.
 4. Jupyter / JupyterLab to view notebooks

-You might consider adding a `requirements.txt` or `environment.yml` file so that it’s easy to reproduce the environment.

 ---